aldo-gutierrez/short-uuid/README.md

   22-bit counter, starting with a random value
 ```

-For creating the timestamp part we use the 64 bits of System.currentTimeMillis() and then
+For the timestamp part we use the 64 bits of System.currentTimeMillis() and then
-we shift it bits to the right and mask it with 34 bits, so we have 31 bits for the number of seconds and 3 bits for storing milliseconds
+we use 31 bits for the seconds and 3 bits for storing milliseconds

-With three bits for ms we can store eight values:  0/8s 1/8s ...
-7/8s
+With three bits for millisecond we can store eight values:  0/8s, 1/8s, 2/8, 3/8, 4/8, 5/8, 6/8, 7/8

-This 34 bit of timestamp will repeat in 34 years
+with 31 bit for the seconds we can store 68.096 years

 Usage: